-In-person or online a student may not possess, use, or be under the influence of any narcotic drug, hallucinogenic drug, steroid, growth hormone, amphetamine, barbiturate, marijuana, alcoholic beverage or intoxicant of any kind.
-Physician prescribed medications, dispensed by school nurse or designated personnel are permissible.
-All medications must be delivered to the school nurse or designated personnel immediately upon entering the school building.
+In-person or online, a student may not possess, use, or be influenced by any narcotic drug, hallucinogenic drug, steroid, growth hormone, amphetamine, barbiturate, marijuana, alcoholic beverage, or an intoxicant of any kind.
+Physician-prescribed medications dispensed by the school nurse or designated personnel are permissible.
+All medicines must be delivered to the school nurse or designated personnel immediately upon entering the school building.